Balancing conservative and disruptive growth in the voter model: Abstract

 \section{Abstract}

 We are concerned with how the implementation of growth determines the expected number of state-changes in a growing self-organizing process.
 With this problem in mind, we examine two versions of the voter model on a one-dimensional growing lattice.
-Our main result asserts that by balancing the conservative and disruptive forces of growth, the expected number of state-changes before an absorbing state is found is the same whether the growth rate tends to zero or infinity in the limit.
-These results illustrate how growth can control the costs of self-organization and so are pertinent to the physics of growing active matter. \\ \\ \textbf{Keywords}{: Growth, self-organization, voter model, thermodynamic limit.}
+Our main result asserts that the expected number of state-changes before an absorbing state is found can be controlled by balancing the conservative and disruptive forces of growth.
+This is because conservative growth preserves the self-organization of the voter model as it searches for an absorbing state, whereas disruptive growth undermines this self-organization.
+In particular, we focus on controlling the expected number of state-changes as the rate of growth tends to zero or infinity in the limit.
+These results illustrate how growth can affect the costs of self-organization and so are pertinent to the physics of growing active matter. \\ \\ \textbf{Keywords}: Growth \and self-organization \and voter model \and thermodynamic limit.